 Keep your Content Trim and Keyword-Optimized

 As noted, it’s possible to go into too much detail on a product page, so it’s key to cut out anything unnecessary.
-If you feel the need to include the FAQs section (which can be useful), put everything under collapsible subheadings for neatness.
+If you plan on using FAQs on product pages (which can be useful), put everything under collapsible subheadings for neatness.
 And for the sake of SEO, review your content structures and pay particular attention to keywords.
 Do you underuse them?
 Overuse them?
 Put them in the wrong places?
 Allow multiple pages to compete?

 Once you’ve found your keywords, hit your primary keyword several times in headings, and spread your secondary keywords in sensible ways throughout your paragraphs and subheadings, but avoid the robotic feeling of so much online content.
 Text that reads as contrived will work against your goal of convincing the reader to buy from you.
 When in doubt, go with wording that sounds natural.